Technology Tales

 29th November 2010

 My early explorations of dual-booting of Windows and Linux led me into the world of disk partitioning.
-It also served a another use since any Windows 9x installations (that dates things a bit…) that I had didn’t have a tendency to last longer than six months at one point; putting the data on another partition meant that a fresh Windows installation didn’t jeopardise any data that I had should a mishap occur.
+It also served another use since any of my Windows 9x installations (that dates things a bit...) didn't have a tendency to last longer than six months at one point; putting the data on another partition meant that a fresh Windows installation didn't jeopardise any data that I had should a mishap occur.

-Then, Partition Magic was the favoured tool and it wasn’t free of charge, though it wasn’t extortionately priced either.
-For those operations that couldn’t be done with Windows running, you could create bootable floppy disks to get the system going in order to perform those.
-Thinking about it now, it all worked well enough and the usual caveats about taking care with your data applied as much then as they do now.
+Then, Partition Magic was the favoured tool, and it wasn't free of charge, though it wasn't extortionately priced either.
+For those operations that couldn't be done with Windows running, you could create bootable floppy disks to get the system going to perform those.
+Thinking about it now, it all worked well enough, and the usual caveats about taking care with your data applied as much then as they do now.

-Another good aspect to these Live Distribution Disks is that they come with hard disk partitioning tools such as the effective GParted.
-They are needed to configure hard drives during the actual installation process but they serve another process too: they can be used in place of the old proprietary software disks that were in use not so long ago.
-Being able to deal with the hard disk sizes available today is a very good thing as is coping with NTFS partitions along with the usual Linux options.
-The operations may be time consuming but they have seemed reliable so far and I hope that it stays that way in spite of any warning that get issued but you make any changes.
-Last weekend, I got to see a lot of what that means and I setting up my Toshiba Equium laptop for Windows/Ubuntu dual booting.
+Another good aspect of these Live Distribution Disks is that they come with hard disk partitioning tools, such as the effective GParted.
+They are needed to configure hard drives during the actual installation process, but they serve another process too: they can be used in place of the old proprietary software disks that were in use not so long ago.
+Being able to deal with the hard disk sizes available today is a good thing, as is coping with NTFS partitions along with the usual Linux options.
+While the operations may be time-consuming, they have seemed reliable so far, and I hope that it stays that way despite any warning that gets issued before you make any changes.
+Last weekend, I got to see a lot of what that means when I was setting up my Toshiba Equium laptop for Windows/Ubuntu dual booting.

 Restoring the MBR for Windows 7